-From weekend brunches to housewarming parties to casual happy hours at home, popping a bottle of bubbles generally promises a good time.
+A bottle of bubbles generally promises a good time, whether you’re hosting a party or enjoying a casual at-home happy hour.
 However, knowing what you’re drinking—and which bottles to seek out—is key.

 Clean, refreshing, and easy to drink?
 Noted.
 We’ve compiled a list of the best sparkling wines to drink under the sun, featuring various styles, categories, grape varieties, and regions.
 Get ready to pop some corks.